bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 Familiarity with the following tools is necessary to be an effective Magento developer.

  1. Composer
 	 Magento uses Composer as the dependency management tool.
-It is essential that you acquire working knowledge on Compo
+It is essential that you acquire working knowledge on Composer.
-  2.
+  2. Git
+	 Consnet consistently uses Git accross all projects.
+Working knowledge on Git is ess

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg1MzMyODczLC03MTM0MjMzMDksLTE2Mz
-Y2MDk4MjVdfQ==
+eyJoaXN0b3J5IjpbLTM1MjgyNjAyOCwtNzEzNDIzMzA5LC0xNj
+M2NjA5ODI1XX0=
 -->